defra-data/EODS-API/README.md

 This repo provides alternative ways to build your environment.

 The options are:
-* Method #1.
-[Ananconda](https://anaconda.org/).
+* [Ananconda](https://anaconda.org/).
 Specifically, we recommend using the `miniconda` (slimmed down) package manager of the Anaconda Distribution System.
 If you use a Windows OS, this is what we recommend.
 Tested with `python==3.8.8` and the pinned package versions in ./environment.yml.
 * [Docker](https://www.docker.com/).
 We include a `Dockerfile` in the root of the repo for builing a docker Image locally.
 We recommend this approach if you're using MacOS or Linux.
 Tested with `python==3.8.8` and the pinned container tags version in ./Dockerfile, which uses the pinned package versions in ./requirements.txt.
 * Alternatively, for macOS/Linux users, you can build your environment with `pip` and python's `virtualenv` module.
 Tested with `python==3.8.9` with the pinned package versions in ./requirements.txt.

+You may also install this code as a python module via `pip` and VCS support after setting up your environment in Anaconda or `virtualenv` using the following command: `pip install git+https://github.com/defra-data/EODS-API.git`.
+Afterwards the functions in `eodslib/eodslib.py` can be found by directly importing them into your code via `import eodslib` as you would any other python module.
+This method also installs all the required modules which are found in `requirements.txt`.

 # Handling your EODS credentials